I am going to tell you about one of my favorite things at Disney World — Mickey’s Not So Scary Halloween Party.

 3. Dessert Party

-This was a tough decision.
+Deciding which park to attend is a tough decision.
 We went to Disney World – Magic Kingdom last year.
 I had full intention of going to Disneyland this year.
 But, when I saw how much more the ticket prices were for California I was shocked!
 Most of the perks from last year were gone (free parking, double park pass).

-We opted to go to the Disney World again because the price was slightly lower and it would be held in the Magic Kingdom.
+We opted to go to Disney World again because the price was slightly lower and it would be held in the Magic Kingdom.
 Excitement is the best word to describe how we feel about the Not So Scary Halloween Party!